-The writings of James Joyce have long been a focus of my research.
-This has looked at various cultural and historical contexts for the close reading of his work.
-Most recently, I have edited a forthcoming volume, James Joyce and the Nineteenth Century which contains new work that shows Joyce's debt to, and re-working of, a series of nineteenth-century contexts (with particular focus on Ireland, consumerism, and intellectual history).
-This book came from a Leverhulme-funded project, 'Advertising, Literature, and Consumer Culture in Ireland 1848 - 1921' (www.ccalireland.com/joyce.html), which included a Durham PhD studentship and a conference in Durham in April 2010.
+The writings of James Joyce have long been, and will continue to be, an important part of my research, with particular focus on national and intellectual contexts for the analysis of his work.
+Most recently, I have edited James Joyce and the Nineteenth Century which examines Joyce's debt to, and re-working of, a series of nineteenth-century contexts with particular focus on Ireland, consumerism, and intellectual history.
+This book came from a Leverhulme-funded project (with John Strachan) on 'Advertising, Literature, and Consumer Culture in Ireland 1848 - 1921'.

 A particular interest has been the reception of Joyce during his lifetime.
-My book, James Joyce and the Act of Reception, reads key scenes in Joyce's fiction both to show his responses to others' readings of his work as well as to address the cultural and textual conditions of reception in general and in Ireland specifically.
+James Joyce and the Act of Reception reads key scenes in Joyce's fiction both to show his responses to others' readings of his work as well as to address the cultural and textual conditions of reception in general and in Ireland specifically.
 Joyce's work is, I argue, a 'writing of reception'.

-Along with several colleagues in Durham, from English, Modern Languages and Classics, I am working on a wider project on translation - or more specifically, non-translation of 'other' languages - within literary modernism.
-A launch event will be held in Durham in July 2013.
+Along with several colleagues in Durham, from English, Modern Languages and Classics, I am working on a wider project on translation - or more specifically, non-translation - within literary modernism, which examines the notion of 'untranslatability'.